 For more information, please see: A Natural Approach to Birth Control

-- Your baby is less than 6 months old
+- Baby is younger than 6 months old

 Barrier Methods